klamike/OneUSGAutoTimer/README.md

 # OneUSGAutoTimer

 Functionally this script is almost the same as [Shaun-Regenbaum/OneUSGAutomaticClock](https://github.com/Shaun-Regenbaum/OneUSGAutomaticClock) except:
+- This version can be run on a headless Raspberry Pi so you don't need to keep your computer on all day
 - This version has [healthchecks.io](https://healthchecks.io) integration for success/failure pinging.
 - This version relies on an external installation of `chromedriver` for Raspberry Pi support
 - Some of the logic is slightly modified for clarity/function.